LA-30 Muzaffarabad-IV

-LA-30 Muzaffarabad-IV is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Chaudhry Muhammad Rasheed of the Pakistan Tehreek-e-Insaf (PTI).
+LA-30 Muzaffarabad-IV is a constituency of the Azad Kashmir Legislative Assembly which as of 2023 was represented by Mustafa Bashir Abbasi of the Pakistan Muslim League (N) (PML(N)).
 It covers some areas of Muzaffarabad Tehsil in Muzaffarabad District and some areas on Hattian Tehsil in Hattian Bala District.

 Election 2021

 General elections were held on 25 July 2021.